 When you go for apparel shopping, do you buy any item on the display?
-Or do you go with the shopkeeper’s suggestions completely or buy the one your friend or neighbor recently bought?
+Or do you go with the shopkeeper’s suggestions completely or buy the one your friend or neighbour recently bought?
 The modern day is spoilt for choices, be it appliances, apparel, gadgets, financial products, etc., you name it and the choice is endless.
 Most of us or rather all of us buy any product after a lot of consideration.
-Suitability, affordability, durability, attractiveness, and so on are the measuring yardsticks.
+Suitability, affordability, durability, attractiveness, and so on is measuring yardsticks.

 Therefore, when it comes to buying insurance, why do we suddenly become ignorant?
 I agree that the technical juggernaut clearly stumps a layman’s understanding but it is no reason to invest in just any plan either propagated by your advisor or bought by your dearest friend.
 Just like a simple dress is not universal for everyone, a health insurance plan also cannot be universally bought.

 Every individual’s need is unique and so is the requirement of a health plan.
 With the rising awareness among the masses, more and more people are investing in a health insurance policy but are they buying the right plan as per their requirements?
 Choosing the best health plan depends mainly on the actual requirements, and here, I have tried to categorize certain groups and the corresponding types of plans most suited to such groups to help you choose a better Health Insurance plan.

 - A Young adult with a new job - You got your first job and you feel on top of the world.
 New job, new environment, new learning experience and new financial responsibilities.
 Usually, corporates provide for a group health plan which is basic in nature and since you are young and have minimum responsibilities, the employer-sponsored health plan is sufficient.
 However, if you have dependent parents, buying a separate plan for parents is recommended since they will be facing frequent medical attention which may not be completely met by your group health provider.